TopicsChemistry Foodborne Illness Forensics/Crime Scene Investigation Science

 - DNA technology

 - Food science

-Andrew Bonham, Ph.D., is a professor and chair of the Department of Chemistry and Biochemistry at Metropolitan State University of Denver.
+Andrew Bonham, Ph.D., is the chair of the Department of Chemistry and Biochemistry at Metropolitan State University of Denver.
 He is a research biochemist with a focus on development of novel biosensors for detection and quantification of proteins and small molecules.

 Bonham has been teaching at MSU Denver since 2011 and became chair of the Chemistry and Biochemistry Department in 2016.
 While pursuing his doctorate, Bonham worked as a post-doctoral fellow and graduate research associate at University of California in Santa Barbara, and as an undergraduate researcher at University of Colorado in Boulder while pursuing his bachelor’s degree.
 Bonham has received several teaching awards and a Tri Counties Blood Bank Santa Barbara Foundation Postdoctoral Fellowship from the Santa Barbara Foundation in 2010.
 His professional memberships include Association of American Colleges and Universities, American Society for Biochemistry and Molecular Biology, Society for Biological Engineering, and American Chemical Society.

 As a biochemist by trade, Bonham conducts research on transcription factor interactions, biosensors development for early cancer and disease diagnosis, novel spectroscopic investigations of gene regulation and protein-binding events.
 He has published several articles on his research and co-authored the Biochemistry Laboratory Manual CHE 4350 for the Department of Chemistry and Biochemistry.
 Bonham also runs the Bonham Research Lab at MSU Denver.